WebexCC-SA/LAB-2352/docs/Labguide/Lab2.md

 <br/>
 <br/>

+!!! note "Lessons Learnt"
+    In this lab,
+    1. We you learned how to enhance your bot's capabilities by adding training data using Generative AI
+    2. Successfully made call using and validated the change

 ### Step 6: Bot Transcripts & Analytics

 - Click on "Sessions" in the left-hand panel of your bot builder interface to view all the call history.
 Click on any Session ID to delve into a more detailed analysis of that particular interaction.